Elms Hotel (Excelsior Springs, Missouri): History

 The hotel's sale in 1956 from the Eppley chain to the Sheraton Corporation was part of the second largest hotel sale in United States history.
 Sheraton quickly sold the hotel again, only to rebuy it in 1960 when it went bankrupt, renaming it the Sheraton-Elms Hotel.
 Sheraton sold the Elms, along with seventeen other aging properties, to Gotham Hotels in 1968 and it regained its original name.
 It remained open until 1971.
 After a number years of closure, it was bought by local citizens and reopened in 1977.

 In 1991 the hotel again went bankrupt, but continued to operate.
 The city of Excelsior Springs bought the hotel in 1995 and transitioned it to new owners, who renovated the hotel in 1998 at a cost of $16 million.
 The hotel closed in 2011 for another renovation, costing $20 million.
 It reopened in 2012, celebrating its centennial.
-It was sold yet again to Hilton properties in 2019, and it scheduled for more renovations in 2021.
+In April 2018, the hotel was purchased by Horizon–Midway Group, with management by Two Roads Hospitality under the Destination Hotels brand.
+In November 2018, Hyatt Hotels Corporation acquired Two Roads Hospitality.
+A renovation that began in 2018 was completed in 2022.

+During the early and mid‑20th century the Elms hosted prominent guests and events associated with the region’s spa culture.
+Notable visitors included Harry S. Truman; the hotel has also been linked in contemporary accounts to Prohibition‑era activity in Excelsior Springs.
+Ownership changed several times across the Eppley and Sheraton chains and later private operators.
+The City of Excelsior Springs acquired the property in 1995 and led a major restoration that reopened the hotel in 1998; a subsequent rehabilitation preceded its 2012 centennial reopening.

+Renovation and current operations

+The hotel operates as The Elms Hotel and Spa, a Destination by Hyatt, offering 153 guestrooms including suites, an indoor lap pool, spa grotto, and multiple dining venues.
+Recent upgrades have retained historic finishes while modernizing mechanical systems, guest accommodations, and spa facilities in keeping with the property's wellness focus.
+The hotel offers facilities for weddings and events.

+Location and context

+The hotel is located within walking distance of the Hall of Waters and downtown Excelsior Springs.
+The community's development as a health resort centered on mineral springs made it a regional destination in the late 19th and early 20th centuries.